ray-project/ray/doc/source/placement-group.rst

           placement_group_bundle_index=1) # Index of extra_resource_bundle is 1.
       .remote() for _ in range(2)]

-Now, you can guarantee all gpu actor and extra_resource task are located on the same node because they are scheduled on a placement group with the STRICT_PACK strategy.
+Now, you can guarantee all gpu actors and extra_resource tasks are located on the same node because they are scheduled on a placement group with the STRICT_PACK strategy.

 Note that you must remove the placement group once you are finished with your application.